-\labelpar{ss:TOR} In general, even for homogeneous $f$, $H_1(\partial F,\Z)$ might have nontrivial torsion.
-One may ask whether in the case of arrangements some non--trivial torsion elements exist.
+\bekezdes\labelpar{ss:TOR} {\bf The torsion of the integral homology $H_1(\partial F,\Z)$.} In general, even for homogeneous $f$, $H_1(\partial F,\Z)$ might have nontrivial torsion.
+It would be important to characterize completely this torsion group in the case of arrangements.
 The interest in such a question is motivated by a conjecture which predicts that for arrangements $H_1(F,\Z)$ has no torsion.
 Hence it is natural to attack this conjecture via the epimorphism $H_1(\partial F,\Z)\to H_1(F,\Z)$.